James Marsh (philosopher): Biography

-He built a philosophy based on the works of Samuel Taylor Coleridge.
 As president of the University of Vermont, Marsh instituted a program of a unified study where all seniors took a course in philosophy that sought to create a centralized model of knowledge.
 He introduced a less severe discipline among the students.
 He then resigned the presidency to become professor of moral and intellectual philosophy, where he served until his death.
 His philosophy would influence student William A. Wheeler, who in the future would become Vice President of the United States.

 James Marsh died in Burlington, Vermont on July 3, 1842.

-He was a nephew of Vermont lawyer Charles Marsh.
+He was a cousin of George Perkins Marsh, a representative of U.S. Congress, and nephew of Vermont lawyer and representative of U.S. Congress Charles Marsh.

 Writings

 His literary work was quite large, and he was among the first to revive by his writings the scholastic dogma of "Crede ut intelligas," in opposition to that of "Intellige ut credas."
 In 1829 he contributed a series of papers on "Popular Education" to the Vermont Chronicle, under the pen name of "Philopolis", and he published a "Preliminary Essay" to Coleridge's Aids to Reflection (Burlington, 1829), and Selections from the Old English Writers on Practical Theology (1830).
 Besides these he issued several translations from the German, including Johann Gottfried Herder's Spirit of Hebrew Poetry (1833).
 His literary remains were collected and published, with a memoir of their author, by Joseph Torrey (1843).